UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 We have met class constructors already.
 There is a special type of constructor known as a *copy constructor*.
 This allows you to instantiate and initialise one object using another (existing) object.

-> As we will discover, these can be stored or temporary objects
+> As we will discover, both stored and temporary objects can be copied.

-For these exercises, we will use Visual Studio Code and a C++ compiler as it is easier to debug.
+For these exercises, we will use Visual Studio Code and a C++ compiler as it is easier to debug (you can also use g++ on Linux or Mac OS).
+[See here for details](../getting_started/software-tools.md#windows-c-compiler).

 | Task 358 | Copy Constructors and Operators|
 | - | - |

 TBD